 Before children returned, contact had been made with families so they had up to date information about children.
 Where updates were discussed verbally, we asked that staff record this on the plans.
 Personal plans (All about me) were in place and contained information about children's individual needs.
-Action plans had been compiled for children with additional needs which outlined strategies that would be used to support them.
-The staff team demonstrated they knew children well and worked effectively together to provide consistent care.
+Action plans were in place for children with an additional or health needs which outlined strategies that should be used to support children.
+The staff team demonstrated they knew children well and worked together to provide consistent care.

 Children were happy to be back at the service where they were able to see their friends.
-They were actively involved as they could organise their own games and activities, give suggestions for snack and help choose new resources.
-Children felt valued and included as they were listened to knew their suggestions were used to develop the service.
+They were actively involved as they could organise their own games and activities.
+From floor books we saw children had planned a range of experiences such as baking, Hallowe'en activities and arts and craft.
+Children also evaluated the activities which demonstrated their opinions and views were valued and ensured their interests were catered for.